mfaani/mfaani/content/posts/interviewing/how-understanding-state-machines-helps-with-building-trees-and-graphs.md

  ```

 It's important to note that:
-- The only possible events are 'jump 1' and 'jump 2'.
-(If we were allowed to jump 3 steps, then 'jump 3' would have been another event as well)
+- The only possible commands are 'jump 1' and 'jump 2'.
+(If we were allowed to jump 3 steps, then 'jump 3' would have been another command as well)
 - However the current state can be a different number each time.
-- From each state we bifurcate apply **two** new events.
+- From each state we bifurcate to apply **two** new commands.
 - Because we bifurcate, we have to _add_ the result (number of paths that lead to step `n` from node `m`) of the two branches.
 - A code-path terminates when it reaches `n` or above.
    - If we reach `n` exactly then we return `1`.